Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 • Designed for alcove-style installation

-• Integrated friction heater to maintain comfortable water temperature
+• Integrated friction heater to maintain a comfortable water temperature

 • Includes shower-height wall surround sheets, two corner caddies, clear silicone, caulking and double-sided adhesive strips for installation